 But here are some examples of cheap.

-Example #2 of cheap.
-Someone near and dear to me is a bit hard to take.
-When you go for a visit, this person runs around every minute shutting doors, turning off lights, turning the heat down to 60 degrees and below...and we are talking in the wintertime.
+Example #2 of a Cheap Person: Someone near and dear to me is a bit hard to take.
+When you go for a visit, this person runs around every minute shutting doors, turning off lights, turning the heat down to 60 degrees and below . . . and we are talking in the wintertime.
 Everyone is bundled up in coats sitting at the dining room table drinking hot coffee to try to stay warm!

-If you turn on the water and let it run for 2 seconds, he will step up behind you and shut it off.
+If you turn on the water and let it run for two seconds, he will step up behind you and shut it off.

-If you turn on a light you have basically 5 seconds to turn it off again.
+If you turn on a light, you have basically five seconds to turn it off again.
 If you don’t turn it off, he does it for you.

-Dinner is precisely enough pieces of chicken to "cover" the people sitting at the table and maybe 1 extra.....for him.
+Dinner is precisely enough pieces of chicken to "cover" the people sitting at the table and maybe one extra—for him.
 We’re all too fat anyway, right?